HomerReid/meep_adjoint/docs/Tutorial/index.rst

 --------------------------------------------------

-The first step in every :obj:`meep_adjoint` workflow is to create an instance of :class:`meep_adjoint.OptimizationProblem`.
+The first step in every :obj:`meep_adjoint` workflow is to create an instance of :class:`OptimizationProblem<meep_adjoint.OptimizationProblem>`.
 This class plays for :obj:`meep_adjoint` a role analogous to that of the |simulation| class in the core |pymeep|: its public methods offer access to the computational